 Lately, a lot of users are experiencing the error message “Discord Installation has Failed” when they try to install the application on their computers.
-This usually isn’t related to any third party application and can happen to anyone.
-Majority of the users experience this issue usually when they are reinstalling the application again on their computer or when they are migrating their drives.
+This usually isn’t related to any third-party application and can happen to anyone.
+The majority of the users experience this issue usually when they are reinstalling the application again on their computer or when they are migrating their drives.

 What causes the error ‘Discord Installation has Failed’?